 Do not toast this saffron prior to use.
 Toasting is used to coax more flavor out of poorly dried saffron, it will scorch saffron of this quality.

 Not just for paella, saffron can be used in stews, risottos, puddings, ice creams, baked goods, soups, seafood dishes and sauces.
-Saffron pairs well with flavors such as apples, almonds, honey, chicken, bone marrow (often from veal marrow bones), milk or cream (try it in ice cream!), cinnamon, seafood, garlic, white wine, vinegar, rose water, and citrus fruits.
+Saffron pairs well with flavors such as apples, almonds, honey, chicken, bone marrow, milk or cream (try it in ice cream!), cinnamon, seafood, garlic, white wine, vinegar, rose water, and citrus fruits.
 Fresh herbs frequently paired with saffron include: basil, cilantro, rosemary and thyme.

 Converting Saffron Powder Recipes to Threads: A good rule is to use roughly 20 threads for each pinch (~1/16th tsp) of powder called for.
 However, this saffron is of exceptionally high quality, so you may not need as much.
 Remember to steep the threads before adding them (perhaps in 1-2tsp of hot water) - this step is less necessary for powdered saffron, so some powder recipes may not include it.